Discover how to remove red wine stains easily

 Remove red wine stains from clothes: Step by Step

-- Avoid letting the stain dry, if possible.
+- Avoid letting the wine stain dry, if possible.
 When the red wine stain is still damp, it’s easier to treat and remove.
 Try flushing out the stain with cold water, or even sparkling water from a bottle, but don’t use hot water because this will make the stain set into the material.

 - Brush off any remaining grains of salt, then pre-treat the stain by applying a stain remover.

 - Wash the item of clothing following the garment’s laundry symbols, although it’s best to wash on a cold or low temperature to keep the stain from setting in.
-If you’re in a rush, try Persil® Stain Fighter laundry detergent Discs™, as these have pre-measured doses of powerful laundry detergent.
+If you’re washing in a rush, try Persil® Stain Fighter laundry detergent Discs™, as these have pre-measured doses of powerful laundry detergent.

-There are plenty of home remedies on the internet that people recommend, such as pre-treating the stain with dish detergent and hydrogen peroxide.
+There are plenty of home remedies for wine stains on the internet that people recommend, such as pre-treating the stain with dish detergent and hydrogen peroxide.
 In reality, this isn’t necessary; pre-treating with our Stain Fighter liquid detergent and following the steps above is effective.
 Bear in mind, that you may have to repeat the process, but don’t be discouraged!
-If you’re still having difficulty removing the dry red wine stain, you could consider applying a little white vinegar to the stain before pre-treating with Persil® detergent.
+If you’re still having difficulty removing the dry red wine stain, you could consider applying a little white vinegar to the stain before pre-treating with Persil® liquid detergent.